MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 ## Creating Dependents for Guests

-In case there is the need to create a pass for dependents, go to **Home** and select **Register Gest or Dependent**.
+In case there is the need to create a pass for dependents, go to **Home** and select **Register Guest or Dependent**.
 For each of the dependents first you need to fill the contact details:

 Mandatory fields: